Lead Forms: 7 Best Examples to Generate More Leads

 Here are seven great lead form optimization examples that you can follow!

-7 Lead Form Examples to Generate More Leads in 2021
+7 Lead Form Examples to Generate More Leads

 Overview: Hotjar is a conversion rate optimization tool for webmasters and digital marketers.
 Hotjar’s main feature is heat maps, which marketers can use to track the behavior of their website visitors.
 This lead form allows users to create a free basic account with Hotjar.